info@societyofjewelleryhistorians.ac.uk

 + 32 (0) 2 741 72 11

-Massive applied arts museum containing numerous collections from all round the world, including much ethnographic jewellery.
-From spring 2012 three new rooms dedicated to Art Nouveau in Belgium will open, including silverware, crystal and jewels, and signed works by Horta, Van de Velde, Hankar Hobé, Serrurier-Bovy, Wolfers, De Rudder, Van der Stappen and Braecke.
+Massive applied arts museum containing numerous collections from all round the world, including much ethnographic jewellery, and a unique collection by the late cardiologist Noubar Boyadjian, which consists of objects in the form of a heart or decorated with a heart motif, mainly religious objects and jewellery.
+Three new rooms dedicated to Art Nouveau in Belgium will open shortly, including silverware, crystal and jewels, and signed works by Horta, Van de Velde, Hankar Hobé, Serrurier-Bovy, Wolfers, De Rudder, Van der Stappen and Braecke.

 BULGARIA